plops/cl-pure-x11/README.md

 - [2 Internal details][17e9]

 ###### \[in package PURE-X11\]
+This package provides a socket based lisp-only interface to X11.
+It started as an experiment but as I added support for XPutImage using BIG-REQUESTS it now seems more useful to me than CLX.
+See [Pure X11 manual][5c7f].

 Connect will send a request to open a connection to the X-Server and parses its response to obtain the constants [`*RESOURCE-ID-BASE*`][7030], [`*RESOURCE-ID-MASK*`][bfdf] and [`*ROOT*`][8f21].
 These are stored in dynamic variables and are later used by other functions, e.g. by [`MAKE-WINDOW`][05e1] to create a new window.

 <a name='x-28PURE-X11-3ACONNECT-20FUNCTION-29'></a>